PromptLA: Towards Integrity Verification of Black-box Text-to-Image Diffusion Models: Experiments and Discussions

 \subsection{Ablation Study}

-Finally, we evaluated the necessity of the PromptLA algorithm for integrity verification of T2I diffusion models through ablation studies.
+We also evaluated the necessity of the PromptLA algorithm for integrity verification of T2I diffusion models through ablation studies.
 Without PromptLA, we employed a vanilla integrity verification framework where the prompt selection module Randomly picks and tests prompts from the library, using $n=50$ images generated from the model for each prompt. \textbf{Random\_v1} and \textbf{PromptLA\_v1} used the same threshold $\theta=0.25$, while \textbf{Random\_v2} and \textbf{PromptLA\_v2} used the same threshold $\theta=0.3$.

-As shown in Table~\ref{tab:as-auc}, without using PromptLA algorithm, for integrity violations that are difficult to detect such as db4, pa1, and SD-v1.4, the AUC decreased significantly, and the false positive rate (FPR) increased substantially, meaning a high likelihood of classifying an intact model as being modified.
+As shown in Table~\ref{tab:as-auc}, without using PromptLA algorithm, for integrity violations that are difficult to detect such as LoRA2, PM1, and SD-v1.4, the AUC decreased significantly, and the FPR increased substantially, meaning a high likelihood of classifying an intact model as being modified.
 The reason is that without PromptLA, it is hard to accurately estimate the distribution of generated images, so the verification is corrupted by the high bias.

 As shown in Table~\ref{tab:as-cost}, for easier integrity violations, random strategies has a lower cost, as most prompts can provide sufficient discrimination.
-On the other hand, PromptLA has better efficiency for more challenging integrity violations that are harder to identify.
+PromptLA has better efficiency for more challenging integrity violations that are harder to identify.
 Because PromptLA can quickly eliminate less effective prompts at a minimal cost, thus reaching a balance between accuracy and efficiency.

+\textbf{PromptLA\_v1} and \textbf{PromptLA\_v2} are configurations selected based on extensive experimentation, which also turns out that a smaller $\alpha$ resulted in a stricter hypothesis testing, a smaller FPR, yet more queries/runtime, while a lower $\theta$ raised the FPR and smoothly increased the AUC.
+Therefore, the PromptLA can appropriately operate within a flexible range of configurations according to the defenders' personalized balance between efficiency and accuracy.